foegit/sfcc-beaver/README.md

 ### Beaver Dam

-Beaver introduces a new panel called Beaver Dam.
-There two items:
+Beaver introduces a new side section called Beaver Dam.
+There are two items currently:

 - **Cartridges** is a active cartridge list where you can pin/unpin cartridge for overriding.
 - **Documentation**.
 Search in docs without leaving VS Code.